j-koko/PALF-Mask/low-frequency-masking/README.md

 │           │   └── ...
 │           └── ...
 ├── dev/
-│   ├── normal/
-│   └── whisper/
 └── test/
-    ├── normal/
-    └── whisper/
 ```

-The output will mirror this structure in your specified `output_root`.
+The output will mirror this structure in your specified `output_root`, but only the train split will be processed.

 ---